tanvincible/symbios/README.md

 - *Explainable*, not opaque
 - *Grounded in values*, not just utility

-We imagine a future where humans do not fear AI nor worship it—but **grow with it**.
+We imagine a future where humans do not fear AI nor worship it — but **grow with it**.

 ## Invitation
 We do not seek monopoly.
 We seek movement.
 A movement of developers, ethicists, artists, engineers, and visionaries to build a better cognitive substrate for humanity.